 Eamonn Holmes, broadcaster.

 "Until Hanson’s Bluffer’s Guide to Etiquette landed in our house (note: not our ‘home’) Coco our mongrel was widely acknowledged to have the best manners in the family.
 But now I no longer HKLP (hold knife like pen) and am buying copies for all my friends and friends’ children for presents.
 William Hanson’s brilliant and essential book is social satnav and a funny and infallible guide to modern life and times."

 Rachel Johnson, author, columnist & former editor of The Lady.

 "This little volume is a true delight and Mr Hanson has plundered some well worn books on U and non-U traditions: the most tongue in cheek volume yet published... delightful."

 "Manners say a lot about a person as do dirty shoes, grubby hands and unkempt hair.
 I believe in today's fast-moving world there is, unfortunately, more grubbiness and less manners.
 But in The Bluffer’s Guide to Etiquette – which is both factual and funny – we discover how to and how not to behave.
 How refreshing it is to see people like William telling us all is not lost and there's still hope."

 Dickie Arbiter, Former Buckingham Palace Press Spokesman.

 "This is very enlightening, and an absolute scream.
 The humour is dry and the information, if not crucial, is very, very interesting."

-William has also contributed to several other books, including Rhymer Rigby’s ‘The Careerist’ and Steve Miller’s ‘Slimming Secrets’, as well as writing the foreword to the reprint of the 1873 book 'How to Behave' by Thomas Low Nichols, and the forthcoming 2017 re-print of the first edition of Emily Post's 'Etiquette'.
+William has also contributed to several books, most notably including Rhymer Rigby’s ‘The Careerist’ and Andy Scott's 'One Kiss or Two?', as well as writing the foreword to the reprint of the 1873 book 'How to Behave' by Thomas Low Nichols, and the 2017 re-print of the first edition of Emily Post's 'Etiquette'.